John Gibbon: Civil War

 Gibbon was promoted to command the 2nd Division, I Corps at the Battle of Fredericksburg in December 1862, where he was wounded.
 The wound was minor but was repeatedly infected, so Gibbon was on leave for a few months.
-Shortly after returning to duty, he learned of the sudden death of his son, John Gibbon, Jr. Gibbon returned for the Battle of Chancellorsville in May 1863, but his division was in reserve and saw little action.
-At the Battle of Gettysburg in July, he commanded the 2nd Division, II Corps and temporarily commanded the corps on July 2 and early July 3, 1863, while Maj.
+Shortly after returning to duty, he learned of the sudden death of his son, John Gibbon Jr.

+Gibbon returned for the Battle of Chancellorsville in May 1863, but his division was in reserve and saw little action.
+At the Battle of Gettysburg in July, he commanded the 2nd Division, II Corps, and temporarily commanded the corps on July 2 and early July 3, 1863, while Maj.
 Gen. Winfield Scott Hancock was elevated to command larger units.

 At the end of the council of war on the night of July 2, army commander Maj.
 Gen. George Meade took Gibbon aside and predicted, "If Lee attacks tomorrow, it will be on your front."
 Meade's prediction proved correct; Gibbon's division bore the brunt of Pickett's Charge on July 3, where Gibbon was again wounded.
 While recovering from his wounds, he commanded a draft depot in Cleveland, Ohio, and attended the dedication of Soldiers' National Cemetery in November 1863 with his close friend and aide Lt.
 Frank A. Haskell.

 Gibbon was back in command of the 2nd Division during Gen. Grant's Overland Campaign in May and June 1864, seeing action at the battles of the Wilderness, Spotsylvania Court House, and Cold Harbor.
 On June 7, 1864, he was promoted to major general of volunteers.
 During the subsequent Siege of Petersburg campaign (June 1864 to April 1865), Gibbon became disheartened when his troops refused to fight at Ream's Station in August 1864.
-He briefly commanded the XVIII Corps before going on sick leave, but his service being too valuable, he returned to command the newly created XXIV Corps in the Army of the James.
+He briefly commanded the XVIII Corps before going on sick leave.

+His service being too valuable, he returned to command the newly created XXIV Corps in the Army of the James.
 His troops helped achieve the decisive breakthrough at Third Battle of Petersburg in April 1865, capturing Fort Gregg, part of the Confederate defenses.
 During the Appomattox Campaign, he helped block the Confederate escape route at the Battle of Appomattox Courthouse, resulting in Gen. Lee's surrender.
 He was one of three commissioners for the Confederate surrender.